gatesphere/isitoq/README.md

 Isitoq is a programming language centered around the idea of testing.
 It is extremely minimal, consisting of a single datatype (boolean values), and a few operations which revolve around comparing values.
-It has a single universal operation, `?` (the test operation) which is universal and functionally complete, as it can implement a simple NOR gate.
+It has a single vital operation, `?` (the test operation) which is universal and functionally complete, as it can implement a simple NOR gate.

 Isitoq will berate users for breaking programs, or for writing assertions